HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.containers.md

 1. Follow the [[vs.1.7.docs.remote.ssh.md#installation]] and SSH [[vs.1.7.docs.remote.ssh.md#ssh-host-setup]] steps for the Remote - SSH extension.
 1. **Optional:** Set up SSH [[vs.1.7.docs.remote.troubleshooting.md#configuring-key-based-authentication]] to the server so you do not need to enter your password multiple times.
-1. [[vs.1.7.#installation]] on your SSH host.
+1. [installation](#installation) on your SSH host.
 You do not need to install Docker locally.
 1. Follow the [[vs.1.7.docs.remote.ssh.md#connect-to-a-remote-host]] for the Remote - SSH extension to connect to a host and open a folder there.
 1. Use the **Remote-Containers: Reopen in Container** command from the Command Palette (`kbstyle(F1)`, `kb(workbench.action.showCommands)`).